Arquisoft/lomap_en1b/README.md

 For more technical and detailed information on the application and its architecture, you can find the corresponding documentation at the following link: https://arquisoft.github.io/lomap_en1b/

+## Deployed application
+In the following link you can find the deployed application: http://lomap.mariopdev.com

 ## Team members 👥

    - Mario Pérez Fernández (uo283720@uniovi.es)